joshgav/podtato-head/README.md

 HTTP handlers and other shared functionality is defined in `podtato-head-microservices/pkg`.

+To run local tests on the Go code, run `make podtato-head-verify`.

 ### Build

 Build an image for each part - entry, hat, each arm and each leg - with `make